jcsrb/til/sidekiq/clear-duplicate-retries.md

-# Clear duplicated jobs retries from the Sidekiq retry Queue
+# Clear duplicate jobs retries from the Sidekiq retry Queue

 ```ruby
 query = Sidekiq::RetrySet.new